About Us

 Pat Hernandez

-Since the launch of Spreading Threads Clothing Bank, Tucson native Pat Hernandez has served as the secretary for the board of directors.
-She met Michele Bennett nearly 20 years ago as they work together for TUSD.
-As a school health assistant with two grown children and two grandchildren of her own, children hold a special place in the Hernandez’s heart.
+Hernandez met Michele Bennett nearly 20 years ago as they work together for TUSD.
+As a school health assistant with two grown children and two grandchildren of her own, children hold a special place in Hernandez’s heart.

 Over the last 25 years of working in schools, Hernandez has seen many foster children enroll and move through TUSD.
 She also watched as her brother completed a kinship placement for her nephew.
 Through these experiences and her work with Bennett, she became aware of how much support is needed by foster children and their families and how little assistance there really is for them.